Recommendations

 The Biology of Belief: Unleashing the Power of Consciousness, Matter & Miracles - Bruce H. Lipton, Ph.D

 We would like to share our favorite products with you.
-We are frequently asked what we use personally for our health care products, baking needs or household cleaners and similar products.
-This list is a compilation of our favorites we wouldn't be without as well as many suggestions from patients in our practice that we've tried and enjoy.
+We are frequently asked what we use personally for our health care products, baking needs or household cleaners, and similar products.
+This list is a compilation of our favorites we wouldn't be without as well as many suggestions from patients in our practice that we've tried and enjoyed.

-Coconut Oil- (organic, cold-pressed) We use this for cooking, baking, (greasing the pan), in place of butter, as moisturizer after a shower, EXTREMELY healing after a sunburn, (you'll swear by it after you try it), as product or deep-treatment for hair, keeps the frizzies away.
-We put it on cuts, bug bites, abrasions, blemishes, just about anything.
+Coconut Oil - (organic, cold-pressed) We use this for cooking, baking, (greasing the pan), in place of butter, as a moisturizer after a shower, and EXTREMELY healing after a sunburn, (you'll swear by it after you try it), as product or deep-treatment for hair, keeps the frizzies away.
+We put it on cuts, bug bites, abrasions, blemishes, and just about anything.
 Many healing properties.
 You'll love it!

-Agave Nectar- (organic, raw) We use this as a sweetener for baking and cooking, on our cereal, stirred into yogurt occasionally.
+Agave Nectar - (organic, raw) We use this as a sweetener for baking and cooking, on our cereal, stirred into yogurt occasionally.
 It is naturally low on the glycemic index which makes it one of the best natural sweeteners to use.
-This can be found at most grocery stores, or local health food store and also can be purchased with our Buyers Club.
+This can be found at most grocery stores, or local health food stores and also can be purchased with our Buyers Club.

-Namaste Pizza Crust Mix- (Gluten Free) One package made 3 14" crusts and we loved it.
+Namaste Pizza Crust Mix - (Gluten Free) One package made 3 14" crusts and we loved it.
 It only makes thin crust though, so if deep dish is your thing, you'll have to keep looking.
 This can be purchased at various markets or through our Buyers Club.
-They also have many other GF mixes, pancake, brownies, cakes, etc.
+They also have many other GF mixes, pancakes, brownies, cakes, etc.

-Tate's Natural Miracle Conditioner- This product is organic and hypo-allergenic and made in Willoughby, Ohio.
-This has no dyes, oils, parabens, gluten, pesticides, phosphates, sulfates, glycols or glycerines, and no animal testing.
+Tate's Natural Miracle Conditioner - This product is organic and hypo-allergenic and made in Willoughby, Ohio.
+This has no dyes, oils, parabens, gluten, pesticides, phosphates, sulfates, glycols, or glycerine, and no animal testing.
 This product has over 80 uses.
-A few of my favorite uses is as makeup remover, (it works fabulously!) hair product (wonderful for leave-in conditioner and smoothing down frizzies after blowdrying) awesome skin lotion for the kids. www.ourtatefamily.com has a large list of uses as well as many other organic bath & body products.
+A few of my favorite uses are as a makeup remover, (it works fabulously!) hair product (wonderful for leave-in conditioner and smoothing down frizzies after blowdrying) awesome skin lotion for the kids. www.ourtatefamily.com has a large list of uses as well as many other organic bath & body products.
 Support a healthy and American-made product.

 Homemade Mayonnaise